NSHipster/articles/2019-03-18-swift-foundation-error-protocols.md

 The `CustomNSError` protocol
-is like an inverted `NSError`: it allows an type conforming to `Error` to act like it was instead an `NSError` subclass.
+is like an inverted `NSError`: it allows a type conforming to `Error` to act like it was instead an `NSError` subclass.

 ```swift